mguimard/swarm-in-docker/README.md

 * docker
 * docker-compose

-Clone this project and run the following commands
+Use the following commands to start the swarm

 ```sh
 $ git clone git@github.com:mguimard/swarm-in-docker.git